-Our pick of the best premium smart speaker
+What is the best smart speaker in 2022?

 Amazon Echo Studio

-Amazon's Echo speakers have been getting better and better in sound quality over the last couple of years, but with the brand-new Echo Studio it's taken a real leap forward.
+Amazon's own speakers had always been getting better in their sound quality over the initial iterations, but the Echo Studio took the lineup into another dimension.

 This is proper, high-fidelity sound performance, with 3D audio more than just a nickname for an overrated feature.
 If you pair the Studio with lossless music, you'll hear just how well-tuned this speaker is.